enketo/enketo-express/doc/heroku.md

 ### Heroku configuration

 On Heroku, the regular config.json configuration should not be used (and not be created).
 Instead Enketo is configured with environment variables using `heroku config:set`.
-See [../README.md](#how-to-configure)
+See [README](../README.md#how-to-configure)

 Enketo's JS and CSS **build process** uses configuration variables.
 This means that every time an environment variable (that is used in browser scripts) is changed, **Enketo needs to rebuild**.
 In Heroku rebuilds are always triggered with a git push.
 If there is nothing to push you'll therefore have to trick Heroku into rebuilding by pushing an empty commit like this: `git commit --allow-empty -m "empty commit"`.

 ### Redis connections

 The key sizing criterion for redis addons seems to be _the number of simultaneous database connections_.
-It seems Enketo on Heroku is using about 26 connections for _enketo\_redis\_main_ and 18 for _enketo\_redis\_cache **per dyno** (8 threads).
+It seems Enketo on Heroku is using about 26 connections for _enketo\_redis\_main_ and 18 for _enketo\_redis\_cache_ **per dyno** (8 threads).
 Make sure to check your logs to see if the app is exceeding the amount of allowed redis connections.
 You'll want to **immediately address this critical error state** by either reducing the number of dynos or upgrading your redis addon.

 ### Warning: before upgrading or downgrading heroku-redis